rks101/eglinux/README.md

 ## The One with UNIX/Linux History

 One can say, in a very crude way:
-open-source OS is - free to download from online repo, free to use, or modify (no license cost) - free refers to freedom of choice! there may be a packaging or  shipping cost or a suppport cost.
+open-source OS is - free to download from online repo, free to use, or modify (no license cost) - free refers to freedom of choice! there may be a packaging or  shipping cost or a support cost.
 closed source OS is someone's proprietary binary source files and user cannot modify source, usually this comes with a license cost or cost is added with accompanying device being sold.

 Some closed-source early UNIX favours: